-- The curriculum is used to raise children's awareness, understand their rights and responsibilities and build confidence so that they have a range of strategies to support their own protection and understanding of protecting others. - Relevant issues are addressed through the PSD and wider curriculum, for example self-esteem, emotional literacy, assertiveness, power, healthy relationship education, on-line safety and sexting and bullying (including cyber-bullying).
-The PSD curriculum is designed to provide opportunities for students to learn about keeping safe, both off and online, by recognising and managing risk and acceptable / unacceptable physical contact, recognising and resisting pressure, assertiveness techniques and the unacceptability of all forms of violence, criminal exploitation, abuse and harassment, including upskirting. (see appendix 10) - All aspects of the new 'Relationships Education', 'Relationship and Sex Education' and 'Health Education' are addressed through the PSD and wider school curriculum.
-We complete an annual curriculum audit to ensure all safeguarding issues are covered throughout the curriculum. - Key safeguarding issues are built into the Assembly and Form Programme 'Themes of the Week', i.e. Honour-based violence, FGM, faith abuse, mental health, criminal and sexual exploitation, sexting, county lines, on-line safety, sexual harassment and violence, bullying and cyber-bullying - We signpost and promote child support services through assembly and display of contact information, e.g. Childline, Open House, Emerging Minds, CRUSE, PAUSE, Kooth, Birmingham Sign Posting Service.
+- The curriculum is used to raise children's awareness, understand their rights and responsibilities and build confidence so that they have a range of strategies to support their own protection and understanding of protecting others. - Relevant issues are addressed in an age-appropriate manner through the PSD and wider curriculum, for example self-esteem, emotional literacy, assertiveness, power, healthy relationship education, on-line safety and sexting and bullying (including cyber-bullying).
+The PSD curriculum is designed to provide opportunities for students to learn about keeping safe, both off and online, by recognising and managing risk and acceptable / unacceptable physical contact, recognising and resisting pressure, assertiveness techniques, the unacceptability of all forms of violence, criminal exploitation, abuse and harassment, including upskirting and the law relating to the issues outlined above. (see appendix 10) - All aspects of the new 'Relationships Education', 'Relationship and Sex Education' and 'Health Education' are addressed through the PSD and wider school curriculum.
+We complete an annual curriculum audit to ensure all safeguarding issues are covered throughout the curriculum. - Key safeguarding issues are built into the Assembly and Form Programme 'Themes of the Week', i.e. Honour-based violence, FGM, faith abuse, mental health, child-on-child abuse, criminal and sexual exploitation, sexting, county lines, on-line safety, sexual harassment and violence, bullying and cyber-bullying - We signpost and promote child support services through assembly and display of contact information, e.g. Childline, Open House, Emerging Minds, CRUSE, PAUSE, Kooth, Birmingham Sign Posting Service.
 This information will also address issues of potential harm, for example, bullying, mental health, substance abuse and all forms of exploitation.
 During periods of isolation or whole school closure, this information is shared remotely with students and is assessable through links on the school website. - All our policies which address issues of exploitation, power and potential harm, for example bullying, equal opportunities, handling, positive behaviour, will be linked to ensure a whole school approach.